S&P 500, Dow rise after mixed bank earnings; tech-heavy Nasdaq falls

 Investors are bracing for what could be the sharpest drop in quarterly earnings for S&P 500 firms since the 2008 financial crisis, according to Refinitiv IBES data.

-Data on Tuesday showed U.S. consumer prices rebounded in June after three straight monthly declines, but the underlying trend suggested inflation would remain muted.
+Moderna Inc MRNA.O rose 3.7% as it plans to start a late-stage clinical trial for its COVID-19 vaccine candidate on or around July 27.

-Advancing issues outnumbered decliners by a 1.37-to-1 ratio on the NYSE and by a 1.01-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.41-to-1 ratio on the NYSE and for a 1.01-to-1 ratio on the Nasdaq.

 COVID-19's growing potential economic impacthttps://tmsnrt.rs/307zCt5